TejayHall/TejayHall/README.md

 ### About Me ⬇️

 I'm **Tejay Hall**, a passionate student who studies Maths and Computer Science.
-I develop programmes, write music, make CGI.
+I develop programmes, write music and make CGI.
 I have around 4.5 years of experience in software development, and I have worked on a diverse range of projects.
 I’m driven by a love for learning and collaboration.
 I'm always looking for any new challenges, so please dont hestitate to get in touch.

 ### Languages 📙